Cedar Forests and Branches

 Slow Decay

-Atlantic white cedar has special properties that slow the rate of decay, or even stop it all together.
+Atlantic white cedar has special properties that slow the rate of decay, or even prevent it altogether.
 You will notice that the fallen cedar logs may barely rot, whereas oak and fallen pitch will rot much more rapidly.

 Fallen cedar log